 Creating a fixed place of business in New Zealand is an important decision for the expansion of a business.
 It involves not only the steps needed to start a business in New Zealand, but also matters concerning staff employment, appointing a local agent, and understanding the taxation of the branch in NZ.
 Our team can answer all of these questions and more when you set up a branch.

 For assistance in opening a branch office in New Zealand, please contact us.
+We assist all foreign nationals who plan on registering an Australian company, or registering an overseas company (a company that is not Australian) in 2023.

 You can also rely on us for other company formation services in New Zealand.